5 Things I’d Love to Know Before Moving to Australia from the US

-When we moved over there, we had a lot of help.
+When we were moving to Australia from the US, we had a lot of help.
 My husband’s company arranged a lot for us, but at the same time there are always things to learn as you go.
 Here’s 5 things I wish someone had told us before moving.

 1. Getting money from one account to another is NOT easy